SynapseMedia/nucleus/docs/guide/processing.md

 Engines are responsible for processing different types of media, providing configurations according to the nature of each multimedia type and its underlying library.
 These engines offer flexibility in modifying their behavior through their configurations and expose a standard output.

-In this example, we use two distinct engines specifically designed for different types of multimedia and their corresponding configurations.
-Initializing an engine is simple by utilizing the functions provided by the processing package:
+In this example, we will invoke the image processing engine and its configuration process based on the `options`.
+Initializing an engine is straightforward with the functions offered by the processing package:

 ```python